Home / Blog / Social Proof 101: How Reviews & Testimonials Boost Buyer Confidence

 While social proof is powerful, it takes time to build.
 New stores or newly launched products often lack reviews, which can slow early growth.

 This is where trust badges and secure checkout icons become essential.
-Trust badges create instant reassurance by addressing payment security and legitimacy, even before reviews accumulate.
+They create instant reassurance by addressing payment security and legitimacy concerns, even before reviews accumulate naturally over time.

-The most effective strategy is combining social proof with visible trust signals.
-Reviews build emotional confidence, while secure checkout icons address security concerns.
-Together, they create a complete trust framework.
+The most effective strategy combines social proof with visible trust signals.
+Reviews build emotional confidence by showing that real people have had positive experiences, while secure checkout icons address the practical concerns about transaction safety.
+In combination, they create a complete trust framework that covers both emotional and rational decision-making factors.

 How TrustZ Complements Social Proof on Shopify